-The Group holds some of its industrial assets through non-controlling stakes or joint ventures and strategic partnership arrangements.
+The Group holds some of its industrial assets through non-controlling stakes or joint ventures and strategic partnership arrangements and operates Glencore Agri as a joint venture.

-The Group does not control a number of its significant industrial investments.
+The Group does not control a number of its significant industrial investments or Glencore Agri, which is operated as a joint venture.
 Although the Group has various structures in place which seek to protect its position where it does not exercise control, the boards of these companies may: